 Question 2.1

 The different end-to-end solutions in the SA2 TR consider different entities capable of triggering UE data collection procedure: most of the solutions assume that the UE side model training server (OTT server) would trigger the overall data collection procedure (including data collection configuration and data transfer) via the core network, while a couple of solutions consider that the UE would trigger data collection request.
 SA2 would like to ask RAN2 whether the trigger for UE data collection should be from UE side model training server (OTT server), from the UE, or from both.
+In addition, SA2 would like to clarify what is the dependency (if any) between a data collection request sent from UE-side server and data collection configuration (measurement configuration) between UE and NG-RAN.

 3 – Selection of the UEs for UE data collection